Severance in New Jersey

 Severance is taxed at your state's top marginal rate when it pushes you into that bracket.

 New Jersey layers its own WARN-style protections on top of federal law.
-NJ WARN (post-2023 amendments) requires 90 days notice and statutory severance of 1 week per year of service.
+NJ WARN (post-2023 amendments) covers employers with ≥100 employees; requires 90 days notice and statutory severance of 1 week per year of service.

 Up to 26 weeks.
 Unemployment insurance runs concurrently — you can collect benefits even while severance is paid out.